SovereignCloudStack/standards/Standards/scs-0100-v3-flavor-naming.md

 We would expect the cloud provider to still offer the generic flavor `SCS-8T-16-50` and allow the scheduler (placement service) to pick both more specific types (or just one if e.g. capacity management considerations suggest so).
-We would expect providers in such cases to ensure that the price of a requested flavor does not depend on the scheduler decisions.
+Providers in such cases should ensure that the price of a requested flavor does not depend on the scheduler decisions.

 We are looking into the [metadefs](https://docs.openstack.org/image-guide/introduction.html#metadata-definition-metadefs-service)